About lake Mondsee: The most well-studied deep alpine lake in the Salzkammergut district

 Among all the lakes of the Salzkammergut district, Mondsee is the most well studied lake.
 Temperature and main nutrient concentrations were recorded from depth profiles or surface water since the late sixties, for more than 40 years.
 Further, the abundance and biomass of some photosynthetic microbes, as algae and cyanobacteria in the surface water, were, for example, also studied over four decades in Mondsee.

 The following ecological description focuses on the primary producers of the lake, mainly on the photosynthetic microorganisms in the water body but also to some extent on aquatic plants.
-Information about other studies of lake Mondsee, from bacteria to fish, is provided at websites of the (located in Mondsee) and the focussing among other topics on freshwater ecology and fisheries (Bundesamt für Wasserwirtschaft, located in Scharfling).
+Information about other studies of lake Mondsee, from bacteria to fish, is provided at websites of the Research Institute of Limnology (located in Mondsee) and the Federal Agency for Water Management focussing among other topics on freshwater ecology and fisheries (Bundesamt für Wasserwirtschaft, located in Scharfling).

 a lake turns up side down: